Skip to main content

 Kjøttkaker (Norwegian Meatballs)

-Norwegian meatballs, different from Swedish counterparts, usually served with creamy brown gravy, potatoes, and lingonberry jam.
-Comfort food staple made from ground beef or pork.
-Essential Norwegian home cooking.
+Norwegian meatballs, not to be confused with the Swedish ones, usually served with creamy brown gravy, potatoes, and lingonberry jam.
+Made from ground beef or pork, they're a staple of home cooking.

 Rømmegrøt (Sour Cream Porridge)